 Cultural identities and religious loyalties continue to be manipulated by some forces in Iraq, posing a threat to the country's long-term political stability and social cohesion.
 Following successful parliamentary elections on 12 May the new Iraqi government must take active steps to facilitate reconciliation, counter violent extremism, and minimize the risk of recurring armed conflict.

 The Iraqi government needs ongoing international assistance to uphold its Responsibility to Protect.

 On 14 July the UN Security Council (UNSC) adopted Resolution 2367, renewing the mandate of UNAMI until 31 July 2018.

-While continuing to battle ISIL and other armed extremist groups, it is essential that the Iraqi government protects all civilians and addresses the underlying sources of conflict between Sunnis, Shias and Kurds.
-The government of Iraq and the KRG should actively prevent any further political polarization and armed conflict.
+While continuing to battle ISIL and other armed extremist groups, it is essential that the Iraqi government protects all civilians and addresses the underlying sources of conflict between Sunnis, Shias, Kurds and other minorities within Iraq.

-UN member states should fully cooperate with the Investigative Team established by Iraq and the UNSC, and provide technical assistance.
+UN member states should support the Investigative Team established by Iraq and the UNSC by providing financial and technical assistance.
 The government of Iraq should adopt enabling legislation to incorporate genocide, war crimes and crimes against humanity into domestic law.
 All perpetrators of atrocities in Iraq, regardless of affiliation, should be held accountable for their crimes.

 The five most recent issues of R2P Monitor and Atrocity Alert are available in the side-bar.
 To see previous assessments of this country, please see R2P Monitor and Atrocity Alert on our Publications page.
 Iraq has been featured in the R2P Monitor since the July 2013 issue.